What can happen if I don’t pay my rent on time?Updated August 31

 If you are often late with your rent, your landlord might give you a different notice, called Notice to End your Tenancy at the End of the Term (Form N8).
 On the form, your landlord would check the box called, “You have persistently paid your rent late.”

 There is no exact definition of what “persistently” paying rent late means.
-It can depend on many things, including how late your payments were, how often it happened, and for how long it has been happening.
+It can depend on many things, including how late the rent was paid and how often the rent was late over a of time.

-You cannot cancel this notice by paying the rent that you owe.
+You can't cancel a Form N8 by paying the rent that you owe.
 In fact, your landlord can give you this kind of notice even if you have paid all your rent.

-After giving you this notice, your landlord can apply to the Landlord and Tenant Board to evict you.
+After giving you this notice, your landlord can apply to the LTB to evict you.